-David Kennedy is a poet and editor and is currently Senior Lecturer in Creative Writing at the University of Hull.
-He was born in Leicester in 1959, and has a degree in English and European Literature from the University of Warwick.
+David Kennedy was a poet and editor and a Senior Lecturer in Creative Writing at the University of Hull.
+He was born in Leicester in 1959, and had a degree in English and European Literature from the University of Warwick.
 His PhD, from the University of Sheffield, was for research into ideas of community and nation in the poetry of Douglas Dunn, Tony Harrison and Seamus Heaney.
 David worked for over a decade as a purchasing manager in manufacturing industry before becoming a full-time writer.

-David is the author of the RLF’s essay writing guide.
+David was the author of the RLF’s essay writing guide.